News18 Marathi

-News18 Lokmat is a 24-hour Marathi-language news channel based in Mumbai, Maharashtra, India.
+News18 Marathi, formerly known as News18 Lokmat, is a 24-hour Marathi-language news channel based in Mumbai, Maharashtra, India.
 It is a joint venture between Network18 Group and Lokmat Group the publisher of the newspaper Lokmat.

 The channel was launched as IBN Lokmat on 6 April 2008, the day of the Hindu New Year festival Gudi Padwa.
 It was branded as News 18 Lokmat from 6 November 2017.